 As a matter of courtesy to other students and your professor, please turn off cell phones and other communication/entertainment devices before class begins.
+The prior information includes the use of your phone for text messaging, social internet access, or other uses not related to the class lecture or lab.
 If you are monitoring for an emergency, please notify your professor prior to class and switch cell phone ringers to vibrate.